V2X EHS PERFORMANCE METRICS

 Vector to Zero

-V2X operates under a firm safety philosophy with a goal of achieving zero incidents in the workplace.
+V2X operates under a firm safety philosophy to achieve zero incidents in the workplace.
 By promoting a strong safety culture and empowering employees to identify and report potential hazards, the company has consistently maintained a strong safety record.

 In recent years, the company has not experienced any work-related serious incidents or fatalities, excluding pandemic events, demonstrating the effectiveness of the safety program in protecting the well-being of employees.
 This success serves as a testament to the company’s unwavering commitment to maintaining a safe and healthy work environment for all.